Benodkk/arena-game/README.md

 After every fight user is directed to the menu.
 There he can decide what will be his next move.
 Options are:

-Shop - user can buy weapon, shield or second weapom.
+Shop - user can buy weapon, shield or second weapon.

 Training - user can train one of skills.
 Every training cost some money.

 User - user can check his statistics and change armed items.

-Arena - user can choose there if he will be fighting in another typical arena fight or maybe taking part in tournament (tournament is no available yet)
+Arena - user can choose there if he will be fighting in another typical arena fight or maybe taking part in tournament.

+### To do

+Currently user can fight only with 7 oponents.
+After seven fights, the bug will apear.

+Tournament in not available yet.

 ## Personal goal of this project